Playchoice's ultimate activity book collection Download activity book

 The box also has a compartment that can slide open and of course the large container for all the tools.

-It comes with 11 accessories: a cloth bag, pliers, a screwdriver, a wooden board with two holes, two nails, a bolt, a screw, wood glue and a hammer.
+It comes with 11 accessories: a fabric bag, pliers, a screwdriver, a wooden board with two holes, two nails, a bolt, a screw, wood glue and a hammer.

 Especially the glue is a funny idea.
 Here's a lot of play with pretending to stick things.